lgov/MockHTTPinC/docs/apidocs.md

 Request matching
 ----------------

 Defining a template starts with a call to `HTTPRequest`, or one of its variants.
-This macro take a non-empty set of rules.
+This macro take a non-empty set of rules as parameters.
 A request will match a template if all its rules match.

 * `HTTPRequest(...)`: Matches any HTTP 1.0 and HTTP 1.1 request.

 * `GETRequest(...)`, `POSTRequest(...)`, `HEADRequest(...)`: Matches any HTTP 1.0 and HTTP 1.1 request with a method equal to resp.
 GET, POST or HEAD.
 This is short for `HTTPRequest(MethodEqualTo("GET"), ...)`.

-**Request line matching**
+**Request line matching rules**

 * `MethodEqualTo(exp)`: Matches if the request's method equals EXP.